yegor256/blog/_posts/2017/sep/2017-09-12-evil-object-name-suffix-client.md

 [versions](http://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html),
 which the AWS S3 can expose.

+{% quote The right design would be to replace clients with client-side objects that represent entities of the server side. %}

 Of course, we will need a high-level object that somehow represents the entire API/server, but it should be small.
 For example, in the S3 SDK example it could be called `Region`, which means the entire